fxwin/c25k-companion/README.md

 TTS powered by Elevenlabs

 ## What's Dev Mode?
 Dev mode switches to dummy workout data so I can iterate faster when making changes.
-Nothing to be gained here I'm afraid (Feel free to enable it though to get an idea of what the stats page can look like though!)
+Nothing to be gained here I'm afraid (Feel free to enable it to get an idea of what the stats page can look like though!)